Bhupesh-V/Bhupesh-V.github.io/interview.md

 - Good enough to get the job done, given realistic contraints.
 - Not good enough to do it quickly or efficiently enough in comparison to someone whose career has been in these domains.

+### Thoughts on AI-assisted programming?

+I have two schools of thought:

+1. At a personal level:
+   I came into this industry with a hobbyist mindset.
+I enjoy the process more than the end result, so I don’t see programming as a chore.
+I love all parts of it, boring and exciting alike.
+That makes these tools largely redundant in my own programming process.
+2. At a professional level:
+   If a company can afford to pay for such tools, it should invest in them and share them with its engineers.
+Avoid micromanagement, and let the team figure out whether they can move faster with these tools or without them.

 ### What are you working on right now?